Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Discussion

 \section{Discussion}

 Linear mixed models (LMM) were originally developed for settings with fixed covariates, and it has been natural for researchers to think about the induced marginal model when building and interpreting the fixed effects in LMM.
 In this paper, we review related literature on the potential bias that would arise when including endogenous covariates into LMM.
-We argued that the fundamental issue in LMM with endogenous covariates is that the fixed effects will only have a conditional-on-the-random-effects interpretation, and the marginal interpretation is no longer valid.
-In terms of estimation in LMM with endogenous covariates, we introduced a conditional independence assumption, and showed that under this assumption standard LMM software can still be used to obtain valid estimator of the fixed effects and the variance components, as well as valid prediction of the random effects.
-We used an LMM to model the treatment effect of sequentially assigned treatment in HeartSteps MRT where covariates are likely endogenous, and we discussed the plausibility of the conditional independence assumption for those covariates.
+We argued that the fundamental issue in LMM with endogenous covariates is that the fixed effects, including the treatment effect, will only have a conditional-on-the-random-effect interpretation, and the marginal interpretation is no longer valid.
+In terms of estimation for LMM with endogenous covariates, we introduced a conditional independence assumption, and showed that under this assumption standard LMM software can still be used to obtain valid estimator of the fixed effects and the variance components, as well as valid prediction of the random effects.
+We used an LMM to model the effect of sequentially assigned treatment in HeartSteps MRT in which the covariates are likely endogenous, and we discussed the plausibility of the conditional independence assumption for these covariates.

+The potential bias resulting from endogenous covariates in the without-treatment longitudinal setting has been known for decades since \citet{pepeanderson1994}.
+However, it was quite surprising to us that in the MRT setting, this issue occurs even with randomized treatment with constant randomization probability (no confounding).
+The method in this paper utilizes the randomization to the extent that the treatment indicator $A_{it}$ automatically satisfies a conditional independence assumption similar to \eqref{eq:independence-assumption}.
+Furthermore, \eqref{eq:proposed-model} is a mechanistic model for the outcome, which implies that how well the estimated $\beta$ approximates the true treatment effect is contingent on how well the mechanistic model approximates the true data generating distribution.
+When the marginal treatment effect is of interest, there are many tools in causal inference that consistently estimate the effect with a possibly misspecified nuisance model \citep{robins1994snmm, robins2000marginal, hernan2001marginal, brumback2003intensity, goetgeluk2008conditional, boruvka2017}.
+It is an open question whether the randomization can be further leveraged in LMM to increase robustness to misspecified nuisance models.